umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 ## Post-processing and sanitization

-When the markdown has been converted to HTML, the markup will be ran through post-processing sanitization to ensure security and consistency within the backoffice.
+When the markdown has been converted to HTML, the markup will be run through post-processing sanitization to ensure security and consistency within the backoffice.

 As of Umbraco 14, the [DOMPurify library](https://github.com/cure53/DOMPurify) is used to sanitize the markup and prevent XSS attacks.